Step 6 - Configure the Stylesheet

 </script>

-1. Save your changes to your project file, either locally or in Codespaces.
+1. Save your changes to index.html.

 Test Your Map